Page Building

 • Forms

-Use a sitemap tool to determine the best place on your site for your new page to live.
+Use a sitemap tool or application to determine the best place on your site for your new page to live.
+There are numerous free options available online to help you organize and visualize your site structure, or you can even use a pencil and paper!

-• Consider the navigation elements and how things will “nest” in the 2-column page side navigation.
+• Consider the navigation elements and how things will “nest” in the page navigation menu.

 • A site map can be an excellent tool to assess your site for a full refresh as well.